sebastopolys/GinsengHtml/README.md

 ```

 #### Argument arrays passed to functions
-You can build the arrays passed to functions dinamically, but be aware that this can harm the loading speed of html
+You can build the arrays passed to functions dinamically, but be aware that this can harm the loading speed of html.
+Keep the arguments array the smaller possible.

-Any logic or conditional structure should be managed from the controller file, were you call the easyhtml functions

 ### Changelog
-Version 1.0.0
+~ 1.0.0
+~ 1.1.0

-Initial release
+### Initial release
+~ 1.0.0

-### Version
+### Latest Version
-Latest version:

-1.0.0
+~ 1.1.0

 ### Author
 sebastopolys